Clinical Data Engineering CPD / Overview

 Health Education England will fully fund 15 places on the pilot Data Engineering unit.
-HEE-funded places are open to clinical staff working in, or delivering services to, the NHS in England.
+HEE-funded places are open to staff working in, or delivering services to, the NHS in England.

 In allocating places, HEE will aim to enable as widespread a representation of healthcare professional groups and roles as possible across the 15 funded places.